NextCenturyCorporation/dig-ui/CONFIG_README.md

 color | The color for the item from the list of [colors](https://github.com/NextCenturyCorporation/dig-ui/blob/master/CONFIG_README.md#colors). | `'grey'` field | The actual field in the data. | Aggregation Field:  `'knowledge_graph.' + key + '.key'`, <br> Query Field:  `'knowledge_graph.' + key + '.value'` field_order | A number representing the order of the item inside its `group` as shown in the Search Window and the Facets.
-Lower numbers are shown first. | Alphabetical after all items with a `field_order` group_name | The name of the group containing the item.
+Lower numbers are shown first. | Alphabetical after all items with a `field_order` free_text_search | Whether to search on the field with the keywords in the free text search (the input field in the search page navigation bar).
+Values are boolean.
+If `free_text_search` is false for all fields, the free text search is hidden. | false group_name | The name of the group containing the item.
 Determines the position of the item in the Search Window and the Facets. | None group_order | A number representing the order of this item's group as shown in the Search Window and the Facets.
 Lower numbers are shown first.
 Requires `group_name`. | Alphabetical after all items with a `group_order` icon | The polymer or fontawesome icon for the item from the list of [icons](https://github.com/NextCenturyCorporation/dig-ui/blob/master/CONFIG_README.md#icons). | `'icons:text-format'`